Comparing the number of infected vertices in two symmetric sets for Bernoulli percolation (and other random partitions): Results

 \section{Results}

-Let us start by reviewing concepts and introducing notations concerning graphs that will be used throughout the paper.
+Let us start by reviewing concepts and notations concerning graphs that will be used throughout the paper.
 Let $G = (V,E)$ be a fixed (simple) graph.
 We will assume $G$ to be connected and locally finite, i.e. for every $v \in V$ the degree $\deg(v)$ is finite.
-Note that here finite graphs are considered to be locally finite.
 We use the usual notation for edges, e.g. $vw := \{v,w\}$ for the edge connecting $v,w \in V$.
 We let $d(v,w)$ denote the graph distance of $v,w \in V$, i.e. the number of edges of the shortest path connecting $v$ and $w$.
-For $A \subset V$ and $k \ge 1$ let
+The inner boundary of a set $A \subset V$ of thickness $k \in \N$ will be denoted by